sr-murthy/fsrapiclient/CONTRIBUTING.md

 There is currently no dedicated pipeline for releases - both [GitHub releases](https://github.com/sr-murthy/fsrapiclient/releases) and [PyPI packages](https://pypi.org/project/fsrapiclient) are published manually, but both have the same version tag.

-Pipelines for releases will be added as part of a future release.
+A separate release pipeline may be added as part of a future release.